The Mayans

 The Mayan pre-classic period stretches from 2000 B.C. to A.D.
 250, from the primitive huts of hunter-gatherers to organized agriculture and large cities.
 It covers the beginning of what we consider civilization to a complex, well-functioning, socially stratified society.
 Early Pre-Classic Scholars date the early pre-classic era from 2000 to…

-The Mesoamerican ball game was played, experts think, by all the cultures in the region, beginning with the Olmecs who may have invented it.
-The ball game goes back 3,500 years, making it the first organized game in the history of sports.
-Mayans loved the game and everyone played at…
+The Mesoamerican Mayan ball game was played, experts think, by all the cultures in the region, beginning with the Olmecs who may have invented it.
+The Mayan ball game goes back 3,500 years, making it the first organized game in the history of sports.
+Mayans loved the game and everyone…

 The Maya had many myths; one of their most important and favorite myths concerned the Hero Twins, a pair of demi-gods who became heroes and tricksters.
 The myth is ancient going back to Pre-Classic era and probably into archaic times.
 The Twins appear on many monuments, painted pottery and cave…